 After what seemed to be dozens of bathroom and tea breaks, we arrived at the Puketi Kauri Forest.
 There is gentle 1.6km walking track through the podocarp forest filled with a diverse range of mosses and epiphytes, mature kahikatea and the highlight, the ancient kauri trees.
 These 1000 year old trees trees have been in the forest well before any humans arrived in NZ.
 These trees are HUGE, check out this kauri giant.

 Up next, a drive down the beach highway of 90 mile beach, which is oddly only 55 miles long.
 This endless, flat beach stretches along nearly the entirety of the west coast of the Ahipara Peninsula, ending only 5 km shy of the northernmost tip of Cape Maria van Diemen.
 If you are driving this beach pay attention to the tide schedule and have a good 4wd vehicle.
 Those that don’t will require a tow.

-On a cloudy and windy day with nothing but endless coastline and single rock in the Pacific Ocean, this beach felt desolate and lonely.
+On a cloudy and windy day with nothing but endless coastline and single rock in the Pacific Ocean, the beach felt desolate and lonely.
 I imagine a sunset here would be lovely though.

-We follow the Te Paki Stream, driving through sand dunes for some sand boarding fun.
+We followed the Te Paki Stream, driving through sand dunes for some sand boarding fun.

 Te Rerenga Wairua Cape Reinga

 Our final stop of the day was at Te Rerenga Wairua Cape Reinga, where the Pacific meets the Tasman.
 This cape is considered the most spiritually important place for Māori in Aotearoa New Zealand.
 It is where Māori spirits travel up the coast and over to the pōhutukawa tree to descend into their homeland Hawaiki by sliding down the roots of the tree into the sea.
 Access to this spiritual place is forbidden, but it can be seen from the pathway that terminates at the the lighthouse.